Grilled Lamb Kabobs

 - 1 large sweet red pepper, cut into 1-inch pieces

-- In a large bowl, combine the first six ingredients.
-Pour 1 cup into a large resealable plastic bag; add lamb.
-Seal bag and turn to coat; refrigerate for 1-4 hours.
+- In a bowl, combine the first six ingredients.
+Pour 1 cup into a shallow dish; add lamb and turn to coat.
+Cover; refrigerate for 1-4 hours.
 Cover and refrigerate remaining marinade.

 - For salsa, peel and section two oranges and grapefruit; chop fruit.
 In a large bowl, combine the fruit, chutney and mint.
 Cover and refrigerate.